 Ford F150 Crash Bars

 So what’s the purpose of those crash bars anyway?
-They are only found on the F150 crew cabs but not on the DC Raptors.

 So, armed with this information, make sure you understand what it implies in terms of your safety, in the event of a crash.